Men's golf shoe buying guide: How to get the most for your money plus some recommendations

 1. Feet matter more than eyes.

 I can't tell you how many snazzy-looking pairs of golf shoes there are that just don't feel great when worn.
-Sometimes aesthetics and function marry up well, but it's relatively rare.
-I had a pair of the very first model of shoe that TRUE Linkswear made when I was in college, and their relatively unstructured look and wider toebox (essential for me because I have a wide foot) made my teammates call them clown shoes.
+Sometimes aesthetics and function marry up well, but it's relatively rare in my experience.
+I had a pair of the very first model of shoe that TRUE Linkswear made when I was in college, and their unstructured look and wide toebox (essential for me because I have a wide foot) made my teammates call them clown shoes.
 I couldn't really refute that, but I also didn't really care - they were incredibly comfortable and I played well wearing them.
-I wore them until they fell apart and have never let unconventional looks put me off of an otherwise comfy and durable pair of spikes. --Tim Gavrich
+I wore them until they fell apart and have never let unconventional looks put me off of an otherwise comfy and durable pair of spikes since.

 3. The not-so-great golf shoe debate:

 "Spikeless" golf shoes have been around long enough that if they were ever going to, they would have displaced traditional cleated golf shoes by now.
-That hasn't happened, and I think it's because the treads on spikeless shoes are no less effective than status-quo golf shoes.
+But that hasn't happened, and I think it's because the treads on spikeless shoes are no more or less effective than status-quo golf shoes.
 Pros wear both kinds in major events (although some of them still cling to old-school metal spikes while the rest of us are effectively banned from using them), which tells me that past a certain point, good enough is good enough.
-If you like a pair of golf shoes, don't worry as much about the spikes. --Tim Gavrich
+If you like a pair of golf shoes, don't worry as much about the spike situation.

 5. Weight for it...

-A lot of golf shoe brands use weight - specifically lightness - as a selling point.
-I'm straying into personal-opinion territory here but my experience with lightweight golf shoes has been inconclusive at best.
+A lot of golf shoe brands use weight - the lack thereof - as a selling point.
+This may be a hot take, but I have come to see "lightweight" as a synonym for "sub-standard" when it comes to golf shoes.
 For my swing, anyway, a solid base and sense of connection to the ground is important, and I feel a greater sense of stability when wearing more substantial golf shoes.
 I really wish I had taken better care of the pair of FootJoy Classics Tour golf shoes I had in college.
 They were heavy but they fit like a glove and I felt like I addressed the ball very well when wearing them.
 With lightweight, sneaker-like golf shoes, I'm often a little uneasy.
-Your mileage mat vary, but if you feel like you have happy feet (think Scottie Scheffler without the incredibly low scores), your golf shoes might be too light. --Tim Gavrich
+Your mileage may vary, but if you feel like you have happy feet (think Scottie Scheffler but without the incredibly low scores), your golf shoes might be too light.
+Just because you could get away with wearing them out to dinner doesn't mean you should.

 Why golf shoes don't necessarily need laces